SkoolNotes/Taproot/MISC/KBxSOPHFINALeval.md

 What area(s) challenged you the most this semester?
 How did you deal with these challenges?
 What can you do to improve in these areas?
 What can I do to help you improve?

+One of the most challenging projects for me this semester was the Doshisha Pen Pal E-mail assignment.
+It felt like one of the first "real world" assignments we did this year.
+To improve, I want to start using Japanese more in daily life.

 3) Goals